jdormit/senior-project-proposal/readme.md

-# Senior Project Proposal: Vapor
+# Senior Project Proposal: Spark
 ## by Jeremy Dormitzer

 ### Abstract
-`Vapor` is a collaborative web-based code editor in the style of Google Docs.
+`Spark` is a collaborative web-based code editor in the style of Google Docs.
 It aims to facilitate remote pair-programming and streamline the collaborative development process.
-Existing tools attempt to solve this issue, but they are proprietary, buggy, and usually locked behind a paywall. `Vapor` will be open-source, making it easy-to-host and hackable.
-I intend `Vapor` to be a complete collaborative development solution that allows multiple developers to code together in real-time.
-The project has two deliverables: the `Vapor` server and a `Vapor` web application.
+Existing tools attempt to solve this issue, but they are proprietary, buggy, and usually locked behind a paywall. `Spark` will be open-source, making it easy-to-host and hackable.
+I intend `Spark` to be a complete collaborative development solution that allows multiple developers to code together in real-time.
+The project has two deliverables: the `Spark` server and a `Spark` web application.
 The server will be implemented using [`Node.js`](https://nodejs.org/en/), and the client will be implemented using the [`React`](https://facebook.github.io/react/) framework.

 ### Introduction
 Collaboration is a key part of the software business.
 Everyone, from undergraduates starting CMPT 201 to Senior Engineers building the next Facebook, utilizes pair programming and collaborative processes to maximize their productivity and gain insight into the software they write.